What we do

 We have a vision

-Before the end of the programme in 2021, we will work with 500 people in Blackpool to help them address their multiple needs issues and live more rewarding and fulfilled lives.
+Before the end of the programme in 2021, we will work with 500 people in Blackpool to help them address their multiple disadvantage issues and live more rewarding and fulfilled lives.

-Our vision is that by the end of this project, people with multiple and complex needs will:
+Our vision is that by the end of this project, people with multiple disadvantage will:

 - be healthier and happier